andyfleming/open-engineering-interview-process/README.md

     - **Take-home Exercise:** The take-home exercise typically takes 2-6 hours to complete and allows the hiring manager or a memeber of the team to review a candidate’s skills before proceeding to the next step of the hiring process.

 4. **In-person Interviews:** The next step in the interview process is an onsite interview.
 The onsite interview team consists of people that would be on the candidate's direct team and people on cross-functional teams too.
 The recruiter will share an overview of who the candidate will be meeting with.
-The interview itself will including additional techinical probing and discussing the take-home exercise, with a break in the middle for lunch with a member of the team.
-Each session runs an hour long, including lunch, which is a time for candidates to take a break, relax, and get a feel for our culture at Avero.
+The interview itself will including additional techinical probing and discussing the take-home exercise.

 5. **Hiring Committee Review:** After the onsite interview is complete, feedback from the interview process is shared across the interview team.
 Interview team members review the feedback and independently reach a decision of hire/no-hire based on the comprehensive feedback.
 At the HC review, the interview team reaches a consensus on whether to reject the candidate or proceed with reference calls.